-As per Section 64, when a licence has been granted for a consideration and the licensee without any fault of his own is evicted by the grantor before has fully enjoyed the licence right, the licensee is entitled to recover compensation from the grantor.
+As per Section 64, when a licence has been granted for a consideration and the licensee without any fault of his own is evicted by the grantor before has from the grantor.

 3. The Indian Stamp Act, 1899: The basic purpose of Indian Stamp Act, 1899 is to raise revenue to the government.
 The Stamp Act is a fiscal enactment on the basis of which stamp duties are levied on transactions in the shape of stamp on instruments, leviable with stamp duties on them.
 The Schedule to the Act is deemed to be exhaustive and to be strictly construed.
 Instruments not mentioned in the Schedule are deemed to be excluded from the operation of the Act.
 The duty payable is to be determined with reference to the Act in force at the time of execution of the document.